 If the seller is in no rush to sell the home, they can walk away from offers that are too low and refuse to negotiate.

 It is better to start with a lower offer and let the seller counter-offer.
-That will provide information on how much the seller is willing to back off the stated price so that real negotiations can begin.
+That will provide information on how much the seller is willing to back off the stated price and begin real negotiations.

-If a neighborhood is experiencing strong sales, offering an initial low price may eliminate the buyer from the market, as the seller may not acknowledge the offer other than rejecting it.
+If a neighborhood is experiencing strong sales, offering an initial low price may eliminate the buyer from the market.
+The seller may not acknowledge the offer other than rejecting it.

 Know the competition.
-It is not always smart to just bid low because that is what everyone says to do.
-Know how strong sales are in the area and the length of time homes are normally on the market.
+It is not always wise to just bid low because that is what everyone says to do.
+Know how strong sales are in the area and the length of time homes are generally on the market.

-Many deals have been broken from aggressive home inspection reports detailing every little flaw in the home.
+Many deals have been broken from aggressive home inspection reports detailing every minor flaw in the home.

-Home sellers will probably fix things that are broken, but if minor things like light fixtures or old curtains are not to the buyer’s liking, the seller may refuse to change them.
-For the seller who is not in a dire situation, they can refuse to make repairs and leave the deal.
+Home sellers will probably fix broken things, but if minor things like light fixtures or old curtains are not to the buyer’s liking, the seller may refuse to change them.
+The seller who is not in a dire situation can refuse to make repairs and leave the deal.

 Be realistic about what should be expected to be repaired and what can be left on the table.
 Pick battles carefully.

-8. Depend on the realtor for communication with seller
+8. Depend on the realtor for communication with the seller.